Holthuizen/password_manager/README.md

 ---
 ### Prerequisites
-make sure to have python 3.6 or higher
+Make sure to have python 3.6 or higher

 ### setup:
-place files in the same direcory:
+Place files in the same direcory:
 * pass.py
 * diceware.py
 * diceware_list.txt
-from this directory you can run command with python pass.y -command arguments
+From this directory you can run command with python pass.y -command arguments
 example:
 ```
-~ python pass.py -help
+python pass.py -help
 ```
-this will print the help menue, use the setup command to setup your files.
+This will print the "help menue", use the setup command to setup your files.

 ---